-In August 2012, the Company entered into an Agreement with Uragold Bay Resources Inc. ("Uragold" or "UBR") for the purchase of UBR's Asbury mining claims.
-Under the terms of the Agreement, the Company is required to make an initial contribution of \$30,000CDN (paid) to UBR and a second cash payment of \$70,000 CDN (paid) within thirty days of the signed Term Sheet.
-Subject to completion of final due diligence, the Company and UBR will enter into a definitive agreement for the acquisition of the Asbury mining claims.
-On completion of the transaction, as consideration for the transfer and sale of the claims and related assets, Bolero will pay \$200,000 CDN and issue 5,000,000 common shares to Uragold.
+In August 2012, the Company entered into an agreement with Uragold Bay Resources Inc. ("Uragold" or "UBR") for the purchase of UBR's Asbury mining claims.
+Under the terms of the agreement, the Company was required to make an initial contribution of \$30,000 (paid) to UBR and a second cash payment of \$70,000 (paid) within thirty days of the signed term sheet.
+The Company and UBR entered into a definitive agreement for the acquisition of the Asbury mining claims on August 29, 2012.
+As consideration for the transfer and sale of the claims and related assets, the Company paid \$200,000 and issued 5,000,000 common shares (valued at \$350,000) to Uragold.
 In addition, the Company will pay a yearly royalty of 0.75% on the net production returns for a period of 10 years after the start of graphite production.
-The transaction is subject to regulatory approval.